-4.2.1 The Spectrum
+4.2.1 The spectrum

 As noted in Section 1.1, the most up-to-date spectral type of WR137 from the spectral modelling of Richardson et al. (2016) is WC7pd+O9V.
-This was based on a spectral analysis of both binary components carried out with the Potsdam Wolf-Rayet (PoWR; Hamann & Gräfener 2004) NLTE model atmosphere code.
-The various parameters obtained for the WR star and the O-type companion can be found in Table 3, which reproduces values from their Table 4.
+This was based on a spectral analysis of both binary components carried out with the PoWR (Hamann & Gräfener 2004) NLTE model atmosphere code.
+The various parameters obtained for the WR star and the O-type companion can be found in Table 3, which reproduces values from their table 4.
 The best fitting model for the O star yields a projected rotational velocity of 220 km s-1.
 Close inspection of our high-resolution Keck spectrum has revealed that not all absorption lines can be reproduced with such a rotation velocity.
-In Figure 4, we present zooms of our mean Keck spectrum https://www.univie.ac.at/tops/Period04/ in the wavelength regions of the H $\alpha$ , H $\beta$ , H $\gamma$ , Hei $\lambda$ 5876, Hei $\lambda$ 6678 and of the Hei $\lambda$ 4388, 4026 and 4471 lines.
-We plot all profiles in velocity space in order to facilitate comparison and use a different colour for each line (except for the Hei $\lambda$ 4026 and Hei $\lambda$ 4471 lines for which we use the same colour as for the Hei $\lambda$ 4388 line).
-In the panel on the righthand side of the figure, we also show a montage of the profiles of these lines as well as that of the $\text{He}i\lambda 4388$ line, on which we have superposed the model of Richardson et al. (2016)for comparison.
+In Fig. 4, we present zooms of our mean Keck spectrum in the wavelength regions of the H α , H β , H γ , HeI λ 5876, HeI λ 6678 and of the He I λ 4388, 4026, and 4471 lines.
+We plot all profiles in velocity space in order to facilitate comparison and use a different colour for each line (except for the He I λ 4026 and He I λ 4471 lines for which we use the same colour as for the He I λ 4388 line).
+In the panel on the right-hand side of the figure, we also show a montage of the profiles of these lines as well as that of the He I λ 4388 line, on which we have superposed the model of Richardson et al. (2016) for comparison.
 For each transition, we used the same colour as in the individual panels.
-We find that most helium absorption lines, here exemplified by the $\text{Hei}\lambda 4388$ , 4026 and 4471 lines, clearly have different characteristics from those of the hydrogen lines, as can be seen from this figure.
-While the HeI lines (illustrated by the $\lambda 4388$ line in the plot in the right-hand panel), attributed to the O9 star, are fitted with a pure absorption component with the above-mentioned rotation velocity, the latter, if interpreted as in absorption, are much narrower and cannot be reproduced by such a wide absorption (the dot-dashed vertical lines in the right-hand panel of Figure 4 indicate the limits of the observed and theoretical Hei $\lambda$ 4388 profiles).
-Instead, they can be viewed as two sharp emissions features centered on the rest wavelength of the lines and separated by several hundred $\mathrm{km}\,\mathrm{s}^{-1}$ .
+We find that most helium absorption lines, here exemplified by the He I λ 4388, 4026, and 4471 lines, clearly have different characteristics from those of the hydrogen lines, as can be seen from this figure.
+While the He I lines (illustrated by the $\lambda 4388$ line in the plot in the right-hand panel), attributed to the O9 star, are fitted with a pure absorption component with the above-mentioned rotation velocity, the latter, if interpreted as in absorption, are much narrower and cannot be reproduced by such a wide absorption (the dot-dashed vertical lines in the right-hand panel of Fig. 4 indicate the limits of the observed and theoretical He I λ 4388 profiles).
+Instead, they can be viewed as two sharp emissions features centred on the rest wavelength of the lines and separated by several hundred km s^{-1} .
+It appears that two He I lines, He I λ 5876 and He I λ 6678, also exhibit a double-peak profile.
+Note that these two lines are the strongest in the $2^{3}P^{0} - n^{3}D$ and $2^{1}P^{0} - n^{1}D$ series of neutral helium, respectively.